dmnfarrell/dmnfarrell.github.io/_posts/2023-12-18-stable-diff-img2img.markdown

 ## Background

-Previously we showed how to implement the Stable Diffusion text-to-image model using the Python Diffusers library, which is a library for state-of-the-art pre-trained diffusion models.
+[Previously](/general/stable-diff-python) we saw how to implement the Stable Diffusion text-to-image model using the Python Diffusers library, which is a library for state-of-the-art pre-trained diffusion models.
 It is hosted by huggingface.
 You can also use the image-to-image pipeline to make text guided image to image generations.
 This is essentially using one image as a template to make another.
 This would be useful for converting simple sketches to refined looking artwork or concept art.
 Or maybe you want to constrain a particular image to a certain pose.
 To make this work fast enough you should have a reasonably modern graphics card.

 ## Code